Bedroom tax

 The bedroom tax is also known as the under-occupancy charge or spare room subsidy.

-You will receive less in Housing Benefit or the housing costs element of Universal Credit if you live in a housing association or council property and you have one or more spare bedrooms.
+You'll get less in Housing Benefit or the housing costs element of Universal Credit if you live in a housing association or council property and you have one or more spare bedrooms.

 If you have one spare room, then a 14% reduction is applied to your benefit.